INTRODUCTION TO SIKHISM

 naam japna

-The Gurus led the Sikhs directly to practice Simran and Naam Japna – meditation on God through reciting, chanting, singing and constant remembrance followed by deep study & comprehension of God’s Name and virtues (Gurbani: the compendium of eternal truth).
-The inner voice of the Sikh thus stays immersed in praises and appreciation of the Creator and the one eternal God, Waheguru, and his will.
-The Sikh is to intuitively practice and stay focussed on the True Path through every breath throughout his life
+The Gurus directed Sikhs to practise Simran and Naam Japna — meditation on God through reciting, chanting, singing and constant remembrance, followed by deep study and reflection on God’s Name and virtues (Gurbani: the compendium of eternal truth).
+Listen to Gurbani.
+As a result, the Sikh’s inner voice stays immersed in praise and appreciation of the Creator — the one eternal God, Waheguru — and in surrender to His will.
+Throughout every breath of life, the Sikh strives to remain intuitively focused on the True Path.

 KIRAT KARNI

-The Gurus expected the Sikhs to live as honorable householders and practice Kirat Karni—to honestly earn by ones physical and mental effort while accepting both pains and pleasures as God's gifts and blessings.
-One is to stay truthful at all times, fear none but the Eternal Super Soul, and live a life founded on decency immersed in Dharam—life controlled by spiritual, moral and social values
+The Gurus called on Sikhs to live as honourable householders and practise Kirat Karni — to earn an honest living through physical and mental effort, while accepting both pain and pleasure as God's gifts and blessings.
+Additionally, a Sikh must remain truthful at all times, fear none but the Eternal Soul, and build a life of decency grounded in Dharam — a life governed by spiritual, moral and social values.

 VAND CHAKNA

-The Sikhs were asked to share their wealth within the community by practicing Vand Chakna—“Share and Consume together”.
-The community or Sadh Sangat is an important part of Sikhism.
-One must be part of a community that is pursing flawless objective values set out by the Sikh Gurus and every Sikh has to contribute in whatever way possible to the common community pool.
-This spirit of Sharing and Giving is an important message from Guru Nanak.
+The Gurus called on Sikhs to share their wealth within the community by practising Vand Chakna — “Share and Consume Together”.
+Langar.
+The community, or Sadh Sangat, forms a vital part of Sikh life.
+Furthermore, every Sikh must actively participate in a community that pursues the values set out by the Sikh Gurus, contributing in whatever way they can to the common pool.
+This spirit of sharing and giving remains one of the most enduring messages of Guru Nanak